grafana/grafana/docs/sources/dashboards/create-reports/index.md

 Report branding:

 - **Company logo:** Company logo displayed in the report PDF.
 It can be configured by specifying a URL, or by uploading a file.
+The maximum file size is 16 MB.
 Defaults to the Grafana logo.

 Email branding:

 - **Company logo:** Company logo displayed in the report email.
 It can be configured by specifying a URL, or by uploading a file.
+The maximum file size is 16 MB.
 Defaults to the Grafana logo.
 - **Email footer:** Toggle to enable the report email footer.
 Select **Sent by** or **None**.
 - **Footer link text:** Text of the link in the report email footer.
 Defaults to `Grafana`.
 - **Footer link URL:** Link of the report email footer.